-Before you start a jogging or walking program, especially if you are over 35 and have been physically inactive, refer to Tips for Meeting you Exercise Goals especially the first one regarding medical clearance.
+Before you start a jogging or walking program, especially if you are over 35 and have been physically inactive, you should clear this activity with your primary care practitioner.

 Patience and discipline.
 Whether you are starting a program of exercise or are increasing your current program it is important to progress slowly.
 People who start programs at an advanced level or increase exercise intensity too fast have the highest incidence of injury.
 Avoid running or walking with people who are beyond your level of intensity.
 The best advice given to first time runners is “start slow and tapper- off!”
 Find a comfortable baseline pace where you feel good the next day and stay at that level for two weeks.
 Then consider increasing your pace by 10% and stay at the new pace for another two weeks before considering whether to increase again, but never more than 10% at a time.
 This rule-of-thumb applies to distance, speed, repetitions, and resistance.
 To establish your baseline and comfort level, time your walk or run each day and record the distance.
 This will allow you to adjust your workout to a comfortable time and/or distance baseline.
 It takes discipline to follow this plan, but as mentioned above, injuries result from starting or trying to progress too fast.